rkyleg/scope/README.md

     - Python-Qsci (Required on Linux.
 PyQt Windows default install includes this)
     - pyqt4-dev-tools (if you want to use pyqt converter on Linux)
     - Easiest way to install for Debian/Ubuntu in command Window:
-        - \> su
-        - \> apt-get install pyqt4-dev-tools python-qt4 python-qscintilla2 qt4-designer
+        - \> sudo apt-get install pyqt4-dev-tools python-qt4 python-qscintilla2 qt4-designer
 3. Run armadillo/armadillo.py

 ### Windows Executable